flimble/Packer/README.md

 There have been quite a few hicups, learnings and annoyances on the way:

+- Number of new Windows Updates since the initial commit: 160 -> 194
+- Hours spent waiting for Windows to update: 40?
 - OVFtool.exe has some bad error messages
 - Vagrant's vSphere plugin is broken (see below)
 - VMWare tools doesn't appear to install when done via Packer, it hangs (Windows 10).